dev-sda1/spotify-web-presence/README.md

 4) If you've entered everything on the developer console and app.js correctly, you'll be taken to an OAuth page, where you'll need to click "Accept".
 <img src="https://i.pyxlwuff.dev/7uiy9.png">

 5) After clicking agree, check your console output for the tokens that spotify would've sent to you.
-Your access token expires after an hour, and your refresh token is used to acquire a new access token. **The refresh token never expires** unless you delete the app from your developer panel or you revoke access on your account settings.
+Your access token expires after an hour, and your refresh token is used to acquire a new access token. **The refresh token never expires** unless you delete the app from your developer panel or you revoke access on your account settings, therefore it is absoloutely essential you keep your server secure and the refresh token secret.
 <img src="https://i.pyxlwuff.dev/01t6x.png">

 6) Copy the refresh token in it's entirety and paste it into the `RefreshToken` column, save the json, then stop the application.
 If you're doing this on a linux-based SSH session (which is likely), you'll need to exit out of the node process before you're able to edit the config.
 (Done by pressing CTRL+C).